Iniobong Essien

 * Co-first authors.

-Degner, J., Floether, J., & Essien, I., (in press).
+Degner, J., Floether, J., & Essien, I., (2025).
 Pressured to be proud?
 Investigating the link between perceived norms and intergroup attitudes in members of disadvantaged minority groups.
 British Journal of Social Psychology. https://doi.org/10.1111/bjso.12874

-Essien, I., & Siem, B. (in press) Space-focused stereotypes and their potential role in group-based disparities in social work services.
+Essien, I., & Siem, B. (2025) Space-focused stereotypes and their potential role in group-based disparities in social work services.
 Social Work & Society.

 Essien, I., & Rohmann, A. (2024).
 Space-focused stereotypes of immigrant neighbourhoods.
 British Journal of Social Psychology, 63(4). https://doi.org/10.1111/bjso.12756